Constraint-based graph network simulator: Results

 \subsection{Comparison to existing baselines}

-Our experimental results show that our \constraintmodel-GD's performance is generally better than the existing baselines on our datasets\footnote{Videos of the model rollouts are available at \videopagewithlink{}}.
-Figure~\ref{fig:model_comparison} demonstrates that \constraintmodel-GD has the lowest 1-step and rollout MSE across all datasets, compared to Neural Projections \citep{neural_projections} and \forwardbaselinename \citep{pfaff2021learning} with the comparable number of parameters (see Supplementary Table~\ref{tab:suppl_tables} for numerical results).
-Qualitatively, we observed that for \forwardbaselinename with a similar number of parameters, the box in \dataset{BoxBath} ``melts'' over time, as the forward model cannot preserve its rigid shape (see \videos).
-The comparable \constraintmodel-GD, by contrast, effectively maintains the rigid shape of the cube.
-We further investigate the comparison to larger \forwardbaselinename's with up to five times more parameters in sections \ref{sec:generalization} and \ref{sec:iterations_and_layers}.
-These results suggest that constraint-based learned simulators are a competitive alternative to explicit, forward learned simulators.
+Our experimental results show that the performance of \constraintmodel-GD is generally better than the existing baselines on the datasets we tested.\footnote{Videos of the model rollouts are available at \videopagewithlink{}} Figure~\ref{fig:model_comparison} demonstrates that \constraintmodel-GD has the lowest 1-step and rollout MSE across all datasets, compared to Neural Projections \citep{neural_projections} and \forwardbaselinename \citep{pfaff2021learning} with a comparable number of parameters\footnote{To make \forwardbaselinename comparable to \constraintmodel-GD, we use the same number of MP layers in both models (2 MP layers for \dataset{Rope}, 1 MP for other datasets)}.
+See Supplementary Table~\ref{tab:suppl_tables} for numerical results.
+Qualitatively, we observed that for \forwardbaselinename, the box in \dataset{BoxBath} ``melts'' over time, as the forward model cannot preserve its rigid shape (see \videos).
+By contrast, the comparable \constraintmodel-GD effectively maintains the rigid shape of the cube.
+We further explore the comparison to a larger \forwardbaselinename with up to 5x more parameters in Sections \ref{sec:generalization} and \ref{sec:iterations_and_layers}.
+These results suggest that constraint-based learned simulators are a competitive alternative to explicit forward simulators.